A Drupal Primer for Marketers

 - Do some extensive testing after installation to make sure nothing is broken and it works nicely with all the other modules and code on your site.

-WARNING: Install new modules on a development server and test them thoroughly before pushing them to the live site.
+WARNING: Install new modules on a development server and test them thoroughly before pushing them to the live site and ALWAYS have a recent backup of your site.

 You need permission in Drupal to use the modules called for in this book.
 Drupal is quite secure, and one of the ways it remains secure is with a robust, multi-layered permissions system.
 If you’re working with a developer, you’ll need to ask them to assign a role to you that has Administrator level permission.